FabioMeneghini/Lambda-Calculus/README.md

 # Lambda-Calculus
-Interpreter for the lambda-calculus written in C++
+Lambda-calculus evaluator written in C++ in one day